 When you have a balance and dizziness disorder, your brain is working overtime just trying to keep you upright.
 It is no wonder that “brain fog” can make it difficult to concentrate and remember things.
-Learning to prioritize and organize your day or week around your energy levels can help.

 Remember to build in time for rest.
 It is important to pace your activities and not wear yourself out.

 Time management tips include:

 - Develop an overall structure for your day – you will find satisfaction in sticking to a plan.

 - Track your energy level in a health diary – plan activities for times when you have more energy.

 - Pace yourself – focus on one activity at a time and give yourself a break before tackling the next one.
 Remember to change activities or rest before you start to get tired.

 - Consider using a timer to make sure you give yourself regular and meaningful breaks – have a stretch or drink some water each time you reset the timer.